Down Payment Assistance Program

 - A Notice of Assessment from the Canada Revenue Agency (CRA), or a Proof of Income Statement (Option “C” Print Report) from CRA for the prior tax year from each applicant

 - A signed declaration showing that the Applicant(s) have no previous home ownership and do not have the financial ability to pay 5% of the purchase price without the assistance of the program (Please note that a Commissioner of Oaths is available at Finance PEI and can sign your declaration free of charge)

 - A copy of the Applicant’s Birth Certificate, or Passport, evidencing Canadian citizenship

 - A written verification of employment confirming your date of hire, position, annual income for 2018, employment status: Full Time, Part Time, Casual, Seasonal, Term and the probability for future or continued employment.

 Should you be deemed eligible for the program, the following information will be required to finalize program financing in due course:

 - A copy of the Applicant’s final Approval for first insured mortgage financing, from a recognized financial institution

 - A copy of the Applicant’s Agreement of Purchase and Sale for the program eligible home being purchased

 What happens after I apply?

-After you apply for the program, Finance PEI will contact you to discuss your application and next steps to determine eligibility.
+After you apply for the program, a staff person of Finance PEI will contact you to discuss your application and the next steps to determine eligibility.